-f) organise the distribution of duties among commission members on the polling day by casting lots.
+f) organise the distribution of duties among commission members on the polling day by casting lots;

-g) be responsible for keeping order inside the polling place on the polling day;

-h) not allow persons authorised to be present at the polling station without wearing appropriate badges;

-i) submit all electoral documents to the higher DEC after polling results are summarised;

-j) exercise other powers granted by the electoral legislation of Georgia.

-2. The PEC deputy chairperson shall:
+- g) be responsible for keeping order inside the polling place on the polling day; - h) not allow persons authorised to be present at the polling station without wearing appropriate badges; - i) submit all electoral documents to the higher DEC after polling results are summarised; - j) exercise other powers granted by the electoral legislation of Georgia. - 2.
+The PEC deputy chairperson shall:

-a) perform the duties of the PEC chairperson if the PEC does not have a chairperson or the PEC chairperson is unable to perform his/her duties;
+a) act for the PEC chairperson if the PEC does not have a chairperson or the PEC chairperson is unable to act for him/her;